junxit/us-congress-bills-110/bill.md

 ---
 legis-num: S. CON.
 RES.
 68
-congress: 110th CONGRESS
+congress: One Hundred Tenth Congress of the United States of America
 session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. CON.
 RES.
 68

-> Authorizing the use of the rotunda of the Capitol by the Joint Congressional Committee on Inaugural Ceremonies.

 ## § 1.
 Use of the rotunda of the Capitol by the Joint Congressional Committee on Inaugural Ceremonies